 Once the protected attributes are selected, one needs to identify the groups or classes for each protected attribute experiencing systematic discrimination (unprivileged group).
-In contrast, the privileged group can be the rest (for binary protected attributes) or a particular group (for multi-class protected) experiencing systematic advantages.
+In contrast, the privileged group can be the rest (for binary protected attributes) or a particular group (for multi-class protected) that might experience systematic discrimination.

 The task is more straightforward for categorical protected attributes as the categories are known and present in the data.
 However, the user must identify the ranges for the privileged and unprivileged classes for continuous attributes.
 Users should use acceptable demographic classes relevant to the fairness assessment.
-For example, age greater than 60 for senior citizens or the legal age for voting in India, etc. The user's rationale for choosing the privileged and unprivileged classes is essential while assessing the system's fairness.
+For example, age greater than 60 for senior citizens or the legal age for voting in India, etc. The user's rationale for choosing the potentially privileged and unprivileged classes for which to make a test is essential while assessing the system's fairness.

 The next consideration is the definition of a privileged or unprivileged group which involves multiple more than one protected attribute.
-For example, for a particular application, 'Married Woman' can be considered an unprivileged class even though individually 'Married' for marital status and 'Woman' for gender may not be the unprivileged classes.
+For example, for a particular application, 'Married Woman' might be worth considering as a potentially unprivileged class even though individually 'Married' for marital status and 'Woman' for gender may not be the unprivileged classes.